sigpwny/ctfd2pages/README.md

 Each stage will operate on the git repository, but will not push unless otherwise specified.
-To see what each stage does check `run.sh` for the commit title, and `stage.sh` for the executed command.
+To see what each stage does check `run.sh` for the commit title, and `stage.sh` for the executed commands.

 Feel free to ask on the [SIGPwny Discord](https://sigpwny.com/discord) if you need help or have any questions.